maritesmilner/web_project_4/src/README.md

 **Intro**

-This is a web page about place around the U.S.
+This is a web page about places around the U.S.

 **GitHub Pages**